open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The optional _to_ object can be used to indicate which agent is the intended recipient of the event.
 If absent then all recipients should consider the request directed at them, for example multiple assistants could be simulataneously asked to make recommendations.

-As with the invite event, there is no requirement for a _speakerUri_ on a _findAssistant_ event.
+As with the invite event, there is no requirement for a _speakerUri_ on a _getManifests_ event.
 If one is provided then it up to the receiving agent to decide how to take it into account.

-See section 1.20 for more information on _proposeAssistant_ event behaviors.
+See section 1.20 for more information on _publishManfests_ event behaviors.

-### 1.19 proposeAssistant Event
+### 1.19 publishManfests Event

     {
       "ovon": {